What is ISPS Code?

 Objectives of the ISPS Code

-The International Code for the Security of Ships and of Port Facilities, or dubbed as the International Ship and Port Facility Security (ISPS) Code aims to enhance the security of ships and ports.
+The International Code for the Security of Ships and of Port Facilities, dubbed as the International Ship and Port Facility Security (ISPS) Code aims to enhance the security of vessels and ports.

 To illustrate, its objectives are the following:

-1. Establish an international framework involving cooperation between Contracting Governments, Government Agencies, local administrations, and the shipping and port industries.
-Their collective goal is to detect/ assess security threats and take preventive measures against security incidents affecting ships or port facilities used in international trade.
+- Establish an international framework involving cooperation between Contracting Governments, Government Agencies, local administrations, and the shipping and port industries.

-3. Ensure the early and efficient collation and exchange of security related information.
+- Ensure the early and efficient collation and exchange of security-related information.

-4. Provide methodology for security related assessments so as to have in place plans and procedures to react changing security levels.
+- Provide methodology for security-related assessments so as to have in place plans and procedures to react to changing security levels.

 Functional Requirements